Skip to main content

 Employment Law

-Employment law in Nigeria governs the relationship between employers and employees, including issues such as minimum wage, working hours, health and safety, and termination of employment, and is governed by the Labor Act.
+Employment law in Nigeria governs the relationship between employers and employees, including issues such as wages, contracts, leave, working conditions, and termination of employment.
+Key rules are contained in the Labour Act, alongside pension, workplace safety, and tax legislation.

 Employment Agreement